 Frequently Asked Questions

-What is the most important skill for IT beginners?
+what’s the most important skill for an IT beginner?

-How long does it take to learn IT basics?
+How long does it take to become proficient in IT?